Flamenco/stackeditpro/Features.md

 A *Copy Source Code* will appear at the top-left of your rendered fences.

-> If you have defined a caption using the *Code-Fence-Caption Extension*, it will be removed from copied source code.
+> If you have defined a caption using the *Code-Fence-Caption Extension*, it will be removed from copied source code.e ocumentation

 ### Code-Fence-Caption Extension
 We extended the code fence syntax by adding a *caption syntax*.
 If the first line of your fence starts with text between brackets `[Like This]`, it will be pulled out of the fence content, and added as a caption.  `Copy to Clipboard` will not include the caption block.